martinvonz/jj/docs/tutorial.md

 # Check out the grandparent of the working copy
 $ jj co ::@
-Working copy now at: 9164f1d6a011 added 0 files, modified 1 files, removed 0 files
+Working copy now at: 9164f1d6a011
+Added 0 files, modified 1 files, removed 0 files
 $ echo a > file1; jj close -m A
 Working copy now at: 5be91b2b5b69
 $ echo b1 > file1; jj close -m B1